 Bush Internet TV IBX202

-Bush Internet was a joint venture between Alba (80%) and Virgin (20%); created specifically to sell simple "one button connect", low cost, mass market Internet devices aimed at the average person in the street.
-The various devices they jointly launched included, Internet enabled TV and external set top boxes which enable a colour TV to become Internet connected.
+Bush Internet was a joint venture between Alba (80%) and Virgin (20%), created specifically to sell simple "one button connect", low cost, mass market Internet devices aimed at the average person.
+The various devices they jointly launched included Internet-enabled TV and external set top boxes which enable a colour TV to become Internet connected.
 Pace designed the Internet Surf Set for Bush.
 It is OS is based on NCOS from the Acorn Network Computers.
 It has an IR Keyboard, remote control and a built-in 33.6k modem.

 The IBX202 has two SCART sockets, a single board with power and SCART sockets on same board, no connecting cables and RAM on board.